tizonia/tizonia-openmax-il/PROJECT.md

 `tizonia` is a command-line application that can:

-  * Search and stream audio from Google Play Music (free and paid tiers).
   * Search and stream audio from YouTube.
   * Search and stream audio from SoundCloud.
   * Search and stream Internet radio stations from the TuneIn directory.